The Case for Giving Your AI Agent Its Own Computer

 • Real computer environment — not a sandboxed API wrapper, an actual desktop the agent operates

-• Persistent sessions — it remembers context between conversations, builds on prior work
+• Persistent sessions — remembers context between conversations, builds on prior work

 • Browser access — full Chrome session, can log into services, navigate complex sites